gitlabhq/gitlabhq/doc/api/users.md

 ]
 ```

-You can search for a users by email or username with: `/users?search=John`
+You can search for users by email or username with: `/users?search=John`

 Also see `def search query` in `app/models/user.rb`.